RoadrunnerWMC/Kamek/README.md

 To build and run the Kamek linker:

-- .NET Framework 6.0 (installable on both Windows and non-Windows OSes)
+- .NET 10.0 (installable on both Windows and non-Windows OSes)

 To compile code: